 In 1899, the two men running for governor of Kentucky — “the most violent state in the union” at the end of the 19th century — were William Goebel (Democrat) and William S. Taylor (Republican).

-Goebel was a crafty politician who had murdered one of his rivals several years earlier.
-He was the favorite.
+Goebel — a crafty politician who had murdered one of his rivals several years earlier — was the favorite.

-In an unexpected turn of events, though, Taylor ended up defeating Goebel by a narrow margin.
+But, in an unexpected turn of events, Taylor ended up defeating Goebel by a narrow margin.